sayalivadya1654-cell/Demand-Forecasting-Inventory-Optimization/README.md

 ## ▶️ Usage

-### Run the Analysis
+### 1. Run the Analysis & Train the Model

-Open the project in **VS Code or Jupyter Notebook** and execute the notebooks for:
+Open the project in **VS Code or Jupyter Notebook** and run the notebooks in order:

-* Data exploration
-* Data cleaning
-* Exploratory analysis
-* Feature engineering
-* Model training
-* Model evaluation
+1. `01_data_exploration.ipynb`
+2. `02_data_cleaning.ipynb`
+3. `03_eda.ipynb`
+4. `04_feature_engineering.ipynb`
+5. `05_model_training.ipynb`
+6. `06_model_evaluation.ipynb` — trains and compares Linear Regression vs. Random Forest, then saves the winning model to `models/demand_forecasting_model.pkl`

+> ⚠️ **The Streamlit app requires `models/demand_forecasting_model.pkl` to exist.** If you cloned this repo fresh and that file isn't present (model files may be gitignored), run through the notebooks above — at minimum `06_model_evaluation.ipynb` — before launching the dashboard.

-### Run the Dashboard
+### 2. Run the Dashboard

-After completing the model setup:
+Once the model file exists:

 ```bash
 streamlit run app/app.py
 ```

-The application provides an interactive interface for demand forecasting and inventory-related analysis.
+The application provides an interactive interface for demand forecasting and inventory-related analysis, with a light/dark mode toggle in the sidebar.

 ---